stefanyovkovpeev/Barcelona/README.md

 Username - usertest
 password - usertest1@
 For login information.
+The app uses API keys that I have removed from the code uploaded on github, you can either generate your own free api keys or ask me for mine.

 The app is in Bulgarian since it was made for my family.
 But the functionality of the buttons and what everything is about is pretty self evident since it is a very simple app.